Teless/ChiefMastermind/README.md

 <h3 id="secrectCode">Secret Code</h3>

-The secret code is generated base on the "secretSize" parameter (if a quick game is created the secretSize and "numbers of color" will be set to 8), a random String is created with the size of the "secretSize" parameter filled with caracter '0' -> 'secreSize' (exclusive), ex:
+The secret code is generated base on the "positionParameter" parameter (if a quick game is created the secretSize and "numbers of color" will be set to 8), a random String is created with the size of the "positionParameter" filled with caracter '0' -> 'position' (exclusive), ex:

-- secretSize = 4
+- positionParameter = 4
-- output = "1032"
+- output = "1032" (possible values: 0,1,2,3)

 The number can repeat inside the secret